 I used the Signals for a long brisket smoke a couple of weeks ago and found it to be really helpful to keep track of the temperature of the meat as well as the air temperature inside the pit.
 What the air temperature probe allows you to do is measure the actual temperature inside your pit at the exact location of your food.
 Most pellet grills will tell you the temperature inside your pit, but the built-in probe is never at the same level as the cooking surface, so the temperature difference could be significant.

 As I mentioned, I also used another channel to monitor the air temperature at the cooking surface.
-As you can see in the app screenshots, it’s simple to keep track of all three channels at once so I was well informed and knew exactly when I needed to take the brisket off of the grill to wrap.
+As you can see in the app screenshots, it’s simple to keep track of all three channels at once, so I was well-informed and knew exactly when I needed to take the brisket off of the grill to wrap.

 Unless this was an anomaly, this is something that concerns me because if you’re doing a long cook, you want to trust your thermometer to go the distance and not run out of juice before you’re done.

-Great for overnight cooks or times where you’ve got better things to do than sit in front of your grill, the Thermoworks Signals should be your go-to thermometer.
-It comes in a number of colors to suit any taste; including white, yellow, green, red, blue, orange, pink, purple, and black.
+Great for overnight cooks or times when you’ve got better things to do than sit in front of your grill, the Thermoworks Signals should be your go-to thermometer.
+It comes in a number of colors to suit any taste, including white, yellow, green, red, blue, orange, pink, purple, and black.

 Source: Manufacturer supplied review sample.
-Note: Affiliate links have been used throughout this review.

 What I Like: Simple to use; Bluetooth & Wi-Fi connectivity; Four channels; Waterproof; Smart alerts; Accurate readings